MontgomeryLab/tinyRNA/doc/Plotter.md

 2. The corresponding _optional_ entries for fastp (`length_required` and `length_limit`) in the Run Config
 3. Automatic assignment from the data.
 Bounds are determined by considering the min/max lengths across all libraries such that all plots have the same bounds.
 This determination is performed separately for each plot subtype.

+When Plotter is called as a standalone step, orders 1 and 3 are used.
+Manual assignment is performed via the equivalent commandline arguments in order 1.

 #### Non-Nucleotide Bases
 Placeholder bases, e.g. N, will be reported if they are encountered at the 5' end.
 Otherwise only the 4 standard bases are reported.